-Restricted net position is the net position that have been restricted as in use through external constraints imposed by creditors (such as through debt covenants), grantors, contributors, or laws or regulations of other governments or constraints imposed by law through constitutional provisions or enabling legislation.
+Restricted net position is the net position that has been restricted as to use through external constraints imposed by creditors (such as through debt covenants), grantors, contributors, or laws or regulations of other governments or constraints imposed by law through constitutional provisions or enabling legislation.

 Unrestricted net position is the remaining net position, which can be further categorized as designated or undesignated.
-Designated assets are not governed by statute or contract but are committed for specific purposes pursuant to Authority policy and/or Board directives.
+Designated assets are not governed by statute or contract but are committed for specific purposes pursuant to the Authority's policy and/or board directives.
 Designated assets include funds and assets committed to working capital.
+The Authority's designated assets include fixed assets - net and unspent bond proceeds used for the cost and acquisition of the water system.

-(m) Bond Discounts and Premiums
+(n) Bond Discounts and Premiums

 Discounts and premiums are amortized over the life of the related bond issues.
-Deferred bond refunding costs are amortized to expense over the shorter of the life of the refunding bonds or the refunded bonds and are reported as deferred outflows and inflows in the accompanying statement of net position.
+Deferred bond refunding costs are amortized to expense over the shorter of the life of the refunding bonds or the refunded bonds and are reported as deferred outflows and inflows of resources in the accompanying statements of net position.

-(n) Accrued Employee Welfare Costs
+(o) Accrued Employee Welfare Costs

 The Authority permits employees to accumulate a limited amount of earned but unused leave benefits, which will be paid to employees upon separation from service.
 Unpaid compensated absences are recorded as a liability in accordance with GASB Statement No. 16, Accounting for Compensated Absences.
-As of May 31, 2016, the amounts of accrued employee welfare costs are \$10.9 million.
+As of May 31, 2017 and 2016, the amounts of accrued employee welfare costs are \$8.8 million and \$10.9 million, respectively.